 Joshua Spring is a wanted superhuman who has forgotten his identity owing to an accident.
 He only remembers everything when an agent from his past approaches him.

-• Let’s use Dialogue to start Chapter 1, introducing Joshua and hinting that there’s something off about him:
+- Let’s use Dialogue to start Chapter 1, introducing Joshua and hinting that there’s something off about him:

 “Dad, can we go bike riding at the park?”
 The boy asked.

-“Your mum gave us a curfew, we’d be late if we did that,” his father said.
+“Your mum gave us a curfew; we’d be late if we did that,” his father said.

 “Please?
 You promised!” the kid sniveled and folded his arms.
 His father sighed and seemed to weigh his options, then he said, “We could, if you say the password.”

-By leaving hints that Joshua is having a hard time remembering something while building the rest of the chapter, you can also show his odd personality by the way he interacts with his co-worker and customers; he just doesn’t seem to fit in at this establishment, but apparently, he works here.
+By leaving hints that Joshua is having a hard time remembering something while building the rest of the chapter, you can also show his odd personality by the way he interacts with his co-worker and customers; he doesn’t seem to fit in at this establishment, but apparently, he works here.

 “You’re dozing off again!
-We don’t pay you to daydream on the hour!”
+We don’t pay you to daydream by the hour!”
 His coworker snapped, her red hair adding a vicious tint to her contorted expression.
 “Hurry up and make the next order.”
 She flung a piece of paper at him, to which he just blinked, standing motionless before her.

 But the doorbell rang, and they both turned in that direction as a new customer stepped in.
 The man stood still in the doorway dressed in a long black overcoat, a damning aura about him…

-Bit by bit we unfold the rest of the scene: Joshua had just been triggered by a dialogue, and what the kid said is important to his character arc and the progress of the story.
-The supporting character makes his entry as you can guess, the main character and supporting character will make contact, having a conversation that will lead to more.
+Bit by bit, we unfold the rest of the scene: Joshua had just been triggered by a dialogue, and what the kid said is important to his character arc and the progress of the story.
+The supporting character makes his entry, as you can guess, the main character and supporting character will make contact, having a conversation that will lead to more.

 Let’s try one more example.
 Let’s use flashback to begin this story…

-Joshua laughed, hearty and light, but the wind drowned out all sound, roaring in his ears and rampaging his hair as he flew downhill.
+Joshua laughed, hearty and light, but the wind drowned out all sound, roaring in his ears and ruffling his hair as he flew downhill.
 He was flying on his metal bird, pedaling for more speed even as the rocky path made the bike jostle along.
 The end of the road was the rocky bottom where Dad stood; the man was waving and jumping excitedly!
-In this moment Joshua was invincible, charting an adventurous course in his mind’s eye, glorious in this moment of shining.
+In this moment, Joshua was invincible, charting an adventurous course in his mind’s eye, glorious in this moment of shining.

 It all ended abruptly.
-Joshua squeezed the brakes forcing the wheels to heel, stopping some yards in front of his father.
+Joshua squeezed the brakes, forcing the wheels to heel, stopping some yards in front of his father.

 “Good job!”
 His father snatched him from the bike and lifted him high.